cockpit-project/cockpit-project.github.io/content/cockpit-142.md

 ---

 Cockpit is the [modern Linux admin interface](http://cockpit-project.org/).
 We release regularly.
-Here are the release notes from version 142.
+Here are the release notes from versions 141 and 142.

 ### Virtual machines display an interactive console